Transcendence and linear relations of $1$-periods: Nori Motives

-\begin{rem} Actually, this isomorphism is shown in loc. cit. on the way to establishing the formula for $J_\mm(\C)$. \end{rem}

-The problem is also very interesting from a historical point of view.
-So far namely it was believed that transcendence theory developed in the nineteenth century with Liouville, Hermite and others.
-The document of Leibniz however shows that already in the seventeenth century the concept of transcendence of numbers was present.

-\chapter{Nori motives}
+\chapter{Nori Motives}

-We review a bare minimum of Nori's theory of motive, to the extent needed in the main text.
+In this section a bare minimum of Nori's theory of motives is reviewed, to the extent needed in the main text.
 For a more complete picture, see \cite[Chapter~9.1]{period-buch}.

-We work over the base $k\subset\C$ and with $\Q$-coefficients throughout.
+Our base field will be $k\subset \C$ and we shall work with $\Q$-coefficients throughout.
 We denote by $\Q\Vect$ the category of finite dimensional $\Q$-vector spaces and more generally by $E\Mod$ the category of finitely generated $E$-left modules for a finite dimensional $\Q$-algebra $E$.

-\section{Effective motives and realisations}
+\section{Effective Motives and Realisations}

 A \emph{diagram} $D$ is an oriented graph.
 A \emph{representation} of $D$ is a map of oriented graphs $T:D\to\Ah$ into an abelian category $\Ah$.
 It assigns an object to every vertex and a morphism to every edge.
-There is an abstract construction due to Nori that attaches to every representation $T:D\to\Q\Vect$ a $\Q$-linear abelican category.
-It should be thought of as abelian category generated by $D$ inside $\Q\Vect$.
-The category of motives is obtained for a particular choice of diagram and representation.
+There is an abstract construction due to Nori that attaches to every representation $T:D\to\Q\Vect$ a $\Q$-linear abelian category.
+It should be thought of as the abelian category generated by $D$ inside the category $\Q\Vect$.
+For a particular choice of the diagram and the representation we obtain the category of motives.